zdravkov/kendo-docs/api/wrappers/jsp/grid.md

 ### autoBind `boolean`

 If set to false the widget will not bind to the data source during initialization.
-In this case data binding will occur when the change event of the data source is fired.By default this option is set to true which means that the widget will bind to the data source specified in the configuration.
+In this case data binding will occur when the change event of the data source is fired.
+By default the widget will bind to the data source specified in the configuration.

 #### Example
     <kendo:grid autoBind="autoBind">